spring-media/themis-graphql/README.md

 # red-gql
-GQL Data Aggregation Layer for the RED Delivery
+GQL Data Aggregation Layer for the RED BILD Delivery

 # Configuration
 Create a `.env` file and/or provide the following environment configurations: